fnichol/mortgage-munger/README.md

 ## Contributing

 I advise that you do not contribute to this project.
-It should need to exist and comes up every year this author does his year end taxes.
+It should **not** need to exist and comes up every year this author does his year end taxes.
 Consider contributing to other projects maintained by the author or donate your time to a worthy cause.

 ## Authors